VARK and Validity

 THE RATIONALE FOR MULTIPLE CHOICES.

 Multimodality was the expectation in the design of the VARK questions.
-There are no correct answers and no magic profile of choices. for academic improvements.
-VARK endorses the fact that all 25 VARK Profiles that are derived from the answers can mean the learner can succeed.
+There are no correct answers and no magic profile of choices for academic improvements.
+VARK endorses the fact that the learner can succeed with any of the 25 sets of VARK preferences.

 The modal preferences of people are seldom singular and we live in a multimodal world.
 In the majority of questions learners will choose more than one answer.
 They will use strategies associated with the summation of their preferences depending on the context or situation.
 For example, for one question, they may choose a VARK Read/write response because the situation is biased towards printed matter.
 Intuitively this makes sense, as we seldom act on the basis of input or output from only one mode.
 For that reason, multimodality (bi-, tri- or quad-) is likely to be the “normal” condition and single-mode preferences are likely to be less common.
 Those who have a mild, strong or very strong preference for a single mode are still multimodal because they will have three other scores. it is just that one of their preferences is a little stronger than the others.
 For example a person with VARK scores of 6 3 3 3 is said to have a single preference for VARK’s Visual but is, in fact, still multimodal, though not categorized as such by the VARK algorithm.
 Some modes, notably Kinesthetic, is itself, an amalgam of senses and could be said to be multimodal in the broadest sense of that word.
 For VARK usage it has a specific definition that should be understood if you plan to use VARK.